 Create a realistic action plan then IMMEDIATELY act on it.
 Don’t wait.
 This is not something you can start next month, or next Monday.
 You need to just take the leap and get started.
 The more you put it off, the harder it will be and the more damage you will continue to do.

 Something I have always struggled with, is feeling like I have to possess certain things (or a certain quantity of things) to feel validated.
 I grew up in a comfortable upper middle class home.
 When I moved out on my own, I didn’t have the option of depending on my parents but I was used to a certain standard of living.
 I felt like if I couldn’t mirror that myself then I was worthless.
 I don’t know a single 20 year old who is well off enough to have all the modern luxuries, but I put a huge pressure on myself and wound up in debt and feeling like a failure.
 Don’t do what I did.
 Money and things don’t define you, and will never make you happy.
 The only thing you need to figure out is how much you need to keep a roof over your head, food on your table, and keeping your family healthy.
-The rest is insignificant.
+The rest is insignificant and the money stress is not worth it.

 I’ve discovered on multiple occasions that the people I envied the most (as far as having nice “stuff”, nice cars, etc) many times live outside their means, carry a ton of debt, and overall aren’t any happier or more financially secure.
 Many times there’s such a competitive nature among the upper middle class that they spend way outside their means trying to outdo one another.
 Often I saw examples of people my parents knew who would try to one-up each other because they felt they had to.
 Its a bad frame of mind to be in regardless of your income.